2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/greg_doucette/status/1277685523595788290

-### Police charge protestors, shoving them and beating them with batons | June 27th
+### Police charge protesters, shoving them and beating them with batons | June 27th

-In a post uploaded June 27th, in what appears to be the early hours of the morning, footage shows police charging at fleeing protestors.
-They strike numerous protestors with their batons and shove others.
-On protestor is thrown to the ground.
+In a post uploaded June 27th, in what appears to be the early hours of the morning, footage shows police charging at fleeing protesters.
+They strike numerous protesters with their batons and shove others.
+On protester is thrown to the ground.
 He tries to stand but is shoved back to the ground by an officer and struck with a baton.
-Protestors attempt to intervene but are shoved and struck as well.
+Protesters attempt to intervene but are shoved and struck as well.
 They eventually help the man to his feet and he steps behind them.
-Protestors and police then shout at each other.
+Protesters and police then shout at each other.

 tags: beat, strike, shove, throw, baton, protester